Check out our media releases here:

-Paul Oosting is the National Director of GetUp, an 800,000 strong member-driven organisation that has campaigned for progressive policy in Australia for a decade.
+Paul Oosting is the National Director of GetUp, a one million strong member-driven organisation that has campaigned for progressive policy in Australia for a decade.

 Paul has been with GetUp for four years, driving campaigns on renewable energy, consumer power and the Great Barrier Reef.